Best Programming Practices Developers Can Follow

 - Consider limiting line length.
 There’s a reason why people find it comfortable to read newspaper columns.

 - Adopt a proper use of naming conventions.
 Use meaningful names for your variables, constants, subroutines, and so forth, and comment your code appropriately.

 4) Have a mindset on secure coding

 Each programming language has its limitations and vulnerabilities.
-With this, developers need to understand the strengths and weaknesses of their chosen language, so they know the challenges.
+With this, developers need to understand the strengths and weaknesses of their chosen language, like Python, for example, so they know the challenges.
 To emphasize, security by design is what we need to bear in mind and practice.
 Technology has always been at the mercy of those who use it.
 Always think of ways to secure what you just built when you code from hackers.

 5) Optimize your code.

 Sometimes, developers focus too much on readability that they forget to optimize.
 The practice of optimization takes some experience to get right.
 Eventually, you’ll need to explore, analyze, and identify every system involved in the entire process.

 6) Share With Your Team What You Learned